oss-wish-list/oss-wishlist-website/README.md

 - **For Maintainers**: Create wishlists describing what help your project needs
 - **For Practitioners**: Browse projects that need your expertise
-- **For Ecosystem Guardians**: Support critical open source infrastructure
+- **For Ecosystem Sponsors**: Support critical open source infrastructure
 - **Service Catalog**: Browse available services and expertise areas

 ## 🛠️ Tech Stack